 Porn is all over the internet whether we like it or not.
 We can choose to ignore it, or we can talk about it and explain that, while it’s okay to enjoy watching porn, there is a big difference between fantasy and real sexual experiences.

 Inclusive Sex Education

-“The biggest thing that I remember about my sex education was the really damaging attitudes towards LGBT issues,” Emily says, “at one point we were allowed to debate about whether it was right or wrong to be gay.
+“The biggest thing that I remember about my sex education at school was the really damaging attitudes towards LGBT issues,” Emily says, “at one point we were allowed to debate about whether it was right or wrong to be gay.
 There were some PSE facilitators that came in and they said to us ‘you can choose what you want to debate about’ and one of the kids said ‘can we debate whether it's right or wrong to be gay?’”

 “The facilitators said yes and you can choose which side of this debate you would like to be on,” she continues, “there were a lot of kids who got up and said ‘it's wrong, it's disgusting’ and these sex educators allowed this and said: ‘that's a really interesting point’.”